What’s new in 2026

 - Medical cover, for treatment of a workplace injury or illness.

-- Survivor benefits, for family members of an employee who died as a result of a workplace injury or illness.
+- Death benefits for the surviving family members of an employee who died as a result of a workplace injury or illness.

 Employees must report workplace injury or illness to their employer within 45 days.
 Employers are obligated to report any accidents that result in more than 3 days of lost work to the IWCC.